kgautam01/kgautam01.github.io/README.md

 </p>

 ### About me
-<p align="left"> <samp>Hi, My name is Franco Navarro.
-I am a telecommunications engineering university student from the Pontificia Universidad Católica del Perú focused on cloud computing and web services.
-Besides infrastructure and programming building, I enjoy traveling and watching movies.
-From very early on in my life, I started to fall in love with technology.
-This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
+<p align="left"> <samp>Hi, My name is Kuldeep Gautam.
+I am a Graduate Research Assistant at IIT Hyderabad (Dept of CSE), working on deep learning compilers for code optimization, with a demonstrated history of working on Machine Learning Stack and industry experience of working as a Software Engineer at Samsung Research Institute, Noida.

 ### Languages and Tools: